-Annual Updates:
+\Annual Updates:

 The Standards are updated annually as part of the Board's quality improvement process.
-Annual updates to these standards are denoted with an asterisk () at the end of the standard.
-Full explanations regarding the updates can be found in the Appendix table.
+Annual updates to these standards are denoted with an asterisk (\) at the end of the standard.
+Full explanations regarding the updates for the 2023 version can be found in the Appendix table.
+A complete list of revisions since the 2018 publication can be found on the CSHP website in a document titled "Annual Updates to Accreditation Standards for Year 1 Pharmacy Residencies and Advanced (Year 2) Pharmacy Residencies".

-Contents
+Conte ents Page

-1.0 Introd luction
+1.0 Introd uction

-1.1 Definition
+1.1 Definition 1 4

-1.2 se of the Standards 4 4
+1.2 of the Standards 4

-1.3 se of Pharmacy Residencies 4
+1.3 • of Pharmacy Residencies 4

-1.4 • I Note Regarding the Truth and Reconciliation Commission of Canada: 5
+1.4 Note Regarding the Truth and Reconciliation Commission of Canada: 6

-o Action
+Calls to A

 2.0 Standards for Program Administration

-2.1 Qualific cations 7
+2.1 Qualificat tions 7

 2.1.1 Organization 7

-2.1.2 Department 8
+2.1.2 I Department 8

-2.1.3 Residency Program Administration 10
+2.1.3 I Residency Program Administration 10

-2.1.4 Preceptors 11
+Preceptors 11

-2.1.5 Residents 12
+- Residents 12

-2.2 m Planning and Operation 12
+2.2 Planning and Operation 12

-2.2.1 Admissions Criteria, Policies, and Procedures 12
+Admissions Criteria, Policies, and Procedures 12

-2.2.2 !!
-13
+Educational Approach 13

-2.2.3 Assessment of Residents and Evaluation of Program Components 15
+Assessment of Residents and Evaluation of Program Components 15

 2.2.4 Program Completion 17

 3.0 Residency Program Competencies (Educational Outcomes)

-3.1 Provide e Evidence-Based Patient Care as a Member of 18
+3.1 Provide E Evidence-Based Patient Care as a Member of 18

-ofessional Teams
+Interprofe essional Teams

 3.2 Manage and Improve Medication-Use Systems

-3.3 Exercise Leadership
+3.3 Exercise Leadership 19

 3.4 Exhibit Ability to Manage One's Own Practice of Pharmacy

 3.5 Provide Medication- and Practice-Related Education 2 Demonstrate Project Management Skills 2

 3.6 Demonstrate Project Management Skills

 4.0 Biblio graphy 21

-5.0 Anne ndix 1: St andards Amendments 22
+5.0 Appendix 1: Standards Amendments 22